X-ray Diffraction

 Helping us understand structure-function relationships and material behaviours.

-X-ray diffraction (XRD) underpins techniques that can be used to characterise and investigate the properties of crystalline materials in the solid state, providing insight into the behaviour of materials, enabling the understanding of structure-function relationships.
-At Newcastle University we have capabilities to study materials using Single Crystal XRD and Powder XRD.
-In combination, these complementary techniques can greatly enhance the understanding of the structure and composition of any crystalline material, and can be performed on samples comprising both single crystals and bulk powders.
+X-ray diffraction (XRD) underpins techniques that can be used to characterise and investigate the properties of crystalline materials in the solid state.
+This provides insight into the behaviour of materials, enabling the understanding of structure-function relationships.
+At Newcastle University, we have capabilities to study materials using Single Crystal XRD and Powder XRD.
+In combination, these complementary techniques can greatly enhance the understanding of the structure and composition of any crystalline material.
+They can be performed on samples comprising both single crystals and bulk powders.

 - Structural identification